Standardized Work in Lean Healthcare: Insights from Toyota and Dr. Atul Gawande

 Standardized work

-I've written about many of these ideas and themes before in various blog posts, but I wanted to consolidate my thoughts on the Lean concept of “standardized work” in a single place.
-This is partly for my own personal reference (and future linking), but also can prompt some discussion amongst my friends, the Lean Blog readers.
+I've written about many of these ideas and themes in various blog posts before, but I wanted to consolidate my thoughts on the Lean concept of “standardized work” in a single place.
+This is partly for my own personal reference (and future linking) but can also prompt some discussion amongst my friends, the Lean Blog readers.

-What I'm documenting here is consistent with the ways I've been teaching and coaching people in healthcare since 2005.
+What I'm documenting here is consistent with how I've taught and coached people in healthcare since 2005.
 The concepts described here are directly influenced by Toyota (especially the book Toyota Talent: Developing Your People the Toyota Way) and, I believe, is very consistent with what's expressed in Dt.
 Atul Gawande's The Checklist Manifesto: How to Get Things Right).
 These points are also expressed in the chapter on Standardized Work in my book, Lean Hospitals: Improving Quality, Patient Safety, and Employee Engagement.

 This is a looooong post, so here are the quick bullets: